 It was a public auction of old, sick men in London in 1844.
 These men could no longer afford the premiums on their life insurance policies.
 Speculators were inspecting the men and bidding on the right to take over their premiums, become the beneficiary, and collect the proceeds when they died.
 Bidding was more active on those men who looked particularly ill.1

 Wright’s outrage was two-fold.
 First was the obvious immorality of having a beneficiary invested in seeing someone die.
-The second was the notion that these men had up to that time been paying premiums, yet had nothing to show for that cash investment over the years.
+Second was the notion that these men had up to that time been paying premiums, yet had nothing to show for that cash investment over the years.

 The reason Wright was in London in the first place was to assess the math behind British life insurance practices for an American life insurance company.
 He found that wanting as well, with many companies failing to accurately estimate longevity and interest rates.
 This led many to insolvency.
 In fact, of the 300 British life insurance companies formed in the 25 years leading up to that time, 250 had already failed.2

-Indeed Wright’s zeal for making sure life insurance companies continually proved their financial solvency was making Massachusetts-based life insurance companies attractive to potential customers nationwide.
+Indeed, Wright’s zeal for making sure life insurance companies continually prove their financial solvency was making Massachusetts-based life insurance companies attractive to potential customers nationwide.
 Added to that appeal was Wright’s reputation for rooting out bad management, unfairness, and corruption at any company falling under his purview.
 During his time as a Massachusetts insurance commissioner, he drove 14 companies from the state.

 In effect, operating under the regulatory rule of Elizur Wright was a seal of approval for a life insurance company in terms of its product, financial standing, and management.
 And that helped Wright’s goal of making life insurance a better product for consumers.